 Stopbank maintenance activities are carried out to retain or restore design height, shape and surface conditions.
+Such work may be required due to degradation at crossing points, foundation settlement, original construction not meeting design height or bed aggradation, for example.
 Maintenance activities encompass:

-- Earthworks to maintain height and shape
+- · Earthworks to maintain height and shape

-- Maintenance of stopbank carriageways
+- · Maintenance of stopbank carriageways

 - Removal of weeds by spraying

 - Mowing of grassed surfaces

-- Trimming of overhanging branches

-- Erosion and discharge of sediment from the worksite with adverse effects on water quality - · Disturbance of habitats and wildlife - Potential for adverse impacts on non-target species of flora and fauna, and for spray drift into waterways or neighbouring properties - Spill of chemicals into adjacent waterways with adverse effects on aquatic life

-• Temporary amenity effects from construction - access restrictions and dust
+- Erosion and discharge of sediment from the worksite with adverse effects on water quality - Disturbance of habitats and wildlife - Potential for adverse impacts on non-target species of flora and fauna, and for spray drift into waterways or neighbouring properties - Emergency spill of chemicals into adjacent drains with adverse effects on aquatic life - Temporary amenity effects from construction access restrictions and dust